 - Heat the grill to medium heat.

-- While grill is heating up, slice the peaches in half, remove the pit and baste each side with 1 tsp olive oil
+- While grill is heating up, slice the peaches in half, remove the pit and baste each side with 1 teaspoon olive oil

 - Grill peaches 4 minutes each side.
 Set aside to cool.